-Check HTTP Server Headers.
-Just enter the domain or IP address.
+HTTP header checker checks the website headers.
+Just enter the domain or domain's IP address.
 The tool requests the webserver to get its HTTP headers.
-These headers help check how a webserver responds to a request publicly.
+These headers help check how a web server responds to a request publicly.

-HTTP headers are HTTP responses or HTTP Status Codes that enable the additional information or data to be sent out from the client (browser) and the server.
+HTTP headers are HTTP responses or Status Codes that enable additional information or data to be sent out from the client (browser) and the server.

 When a request is made to the server, or the user tries to access a particular webpage, the HTTP response is the precise information sent in response to the request made on the webpage or a website.

 The history of the HTTP header is long and challenging.
 If you are someone, which deals with server management or from the programming section, then there are fair chances that you have already dealt with custom HTTP headers.
-However, you may come across the headers that do not adapt well to the specifications.
+However, you may come across the headers that need to adapt better to the specifications.
 That results in making everyone's job a little bit more complicated.

 However, the current releases of the HTTP specifications have helped clarify and consolidate to get the HTTP request header format and syntax right.